Principal.

 A successful upstream response is:

-Only namespace_key is always required. target_type and target_id must be returned together
+namespace_key is always required. target_type and target_id must be returned together

 when present. expires_at must include timezone information.